om29-dev/indradhanu/README.md

 	- This will create a Python virtual environment, install backend and frontend dependencies.

 2. **Start:**
   - Double-click or run `start.bat`.
-	- This will activate the virtual environment, start backend and frontend servers in background windows, and open the site in your browser.
+  - This will start the backend and frontend servers in separate background windows.
-	- When you press any key in the main window, both servers will be stopped automatically.

 No manual terminal management required—everything is handled by the batch scripts.